open-cradle/cradle/docs/milestone3/rpc.md

 The server also uses a disk cache that is functionally shared with the applications; however, applications have no direct access to the cache.

-In addition, the server still exposes the current WebSocket interface.
-Caching is done in its local memory cache, and the shared disk cache; we shouldn't have to change much here.
+In addition, the WebSocket server is still available as a separate process;
-(Maybe two threads for the two servers, and synchronization between them.)
+we shouldn't have to change anything there.
+However, if there is a significant overlap of requests between C++ and Python applications (tbc), we could go for the solution depicted in the preceding figure.
+The WebSocket server would become another C++ application and access the main server across C++; it would (normally) no longer use its own caches.
-An alternative setup would be to have the WebSocket server run in a separate process that communicates with the main server across the RPC interface.
+Of course, this implies adapting the WebSocket-related code.

 ## The RPC protocol